Chase-42/Chase-42/README.md

 # Hey there! 👋

 I’m Chase,
-a code/design/keyboard/metal music/film nerd, with meticulous attention to detail & styled who loves to problem-solve with clean, semantic code while always learning and improving my skills.
+a code/design/keyboard/metal music/film nerd, with meticulous attention to detail & style who loves to problem-solve with clean, semantic code while always learning and improving my skills.
 My specialties include: JavaScript, React, HTML, CSS(Less/Semantic-UI/Material-UI/Styled-Components) & Node/Express.
 I am passionate about creating solutions, iterating on well-designed applications with impeccable UI/UX and and find deep satisfaction in collaborating with teams to build software that makes a difference in people's lives and the world.

 <details>
-  <summary>Learn more!</summary>
+  <summary>LEARN MORE!</summary>

 ## 🔭 I'm currently working on...
 [ReVitalize](https://staging.d1y2qgealrmo9w.amplifyapp.com/), a modern approach to building your community through crowdfunding to create apprenticeship opportunities that help tradesmen develop skills to gain licensing.
 Built with React, SASS, Apollo, Prisma & GraphQL.
 Currently collaborating with 4 remote team members in Agile development environment to iterate through 3 release-canvasses of numerous bug fixes, accessibility issues and addition of several new features.